shaloo/docs.arcana/docs/web3-stack/ca_stack.md

 # CA: Supported Chains & Tokens

-{{config.extra.arcana.ca_sdk_name}} supports unified balance across the following chains and tokens.
+Unified balance through chain abstraction is supported across the following chains and tokens.
+Web3 dApps can integrate with the Arcana CA SDK to enable unified balance for users while deploying any third-party browser-based wallet to sign blockchain transactions.

 ## Chains